“My hubby is stuck with me for another 15 years as long as I keep following doctor’s orders.”

 “I am determined to outlive my husband – because I want to clean out his garage!”

-Heart patients often use humour like this to distract themselves from the high levels of stress and fear often associated with a life-altering diagnosis like heart disease – such as upcoming surgery, tests, or even the ongoing awareness of increased risk of future cardiac events.
-So reports Nicholas Lockwood, whose research focused on the subject of how heart patients use humour to help them cope with such a frightening condition – but ended up showing some surprising results.
+Heart patients often use humour like this to distract themselves from the high levels of stress and fear often associated with a life-altering diagnosis like heart disease – such as upcoming surgery, diagnostic tests, or even the ongoing awareness of significantly increased risk of future cardiac events.
+So reports Nicholas Lockwood, whose research focused on how heart patients use humour to help them cope with such a frightening condition – but ended up showing some surprising results.

-Nicholas is not just your average garden-variety grad student.
-His own mother survived a heart attack a few years ago.
-Here’s how he explained his experience to me recently:
+Nicholas is not just your average garden-variety researcher.
+Here’s how he explained his personal experience to me recently:

-Nicholas said he was also interested to discover that this phenomenon was not necessarily unique to just his mother.
-After his mother’s cardiac event, he joined the organization called Mended Hearts in Montana, and his observations of other heart patients there led him to choose for his University of Montana Master’s thesis the topic of humour in enhancing recovery.
+Nicholas said he was also interested to discover that this phenomenon was not unique to just his mother.
+After her cardiac event, he joined the organization called Mended Hearts in Montana, and his observations of other heart patients there led him to choose humour in enhancing recovery for his University of Montana graduate thesis.

 1. Why are heart patients using humour?2.
-What types of humour are possibly enhancing their recovery and their relationships with their companions?
+What types of humour can potentially enhance recovery and relationships with others?

 The self-oriented antidotal function of humour allows the patient to escape the role of the patient (Scholl & Ragan, 2003), so the patient no longer identifies as a victim of the disease, but instead identifies as a “normal” healthy individual.